MaxLSB/flash-attn2/README.md

 # FlashAttention-2 in Triton for Sliding Window Attention

-This repository provides an implementation of FlashAttention-2 **Forward and Backward Pass** for self-attention in Triton which handles **Sliding Window Attention**.
+This repository provides an implementation of FlashAttention-2 **Forward and Backward Pass** for self-attention in Triton.
 FlashAttention-2 is a memory-efficient algorithm for computing attention that significantly reduces memory bandwidth requirements and improves performance on GPU hardware.

 This implementation supports several configurations for both Forward and Backward Pass including: